alibaba/bifrostui/packages/bui-core/src/Toast/index.en-US.md

 ### Close callback

-Can be done through`onClose` listen to the callback when toast is closed.
+You can listen for callbacks when Toast is closed through 'onClose'.

 ```tsx
 import { Stack, Button, Toast } from '@bifrostui/react';